Orange-OpenSource/Orange-Boosted-Bootstrap/docs/getting-started/build-tools.md

 Unzip it.
 The demo.html and demo-files folder offer a sample page displaying the icons - you don’t need them for your project.
 The fonts folder is the one you need!
-It contains <code>MYPROJECT-icons</code>.woff file And finally the “style.css” file contains all the css classes.
+It contains <code>MYPROJECT-icons</code>.woff file You can next create the woff2 file with [everythingfonts](https://everythingfonts.com/woff-to-woff2) And finally the “style.css” file contains all the css classes.

 Rename it to <code>MYPROJECT-icons.css</code>.